A great wildlife getaway or add-on trip from Johannesburg to Pilanesberg National Park, and back.

 It only takes about three hours to reach Pilanesberg from Johannesburg so we should get to the resort by about 13h00.
 Our safari camp is located at Manyane Resort in Pilanesberg National Park.
 Arriving at Manyane we enjoy lunch (own expense) at the resort restaurant, checking into our tented rooms at 14h00.
 Then you can freshen up, take a siesta or swim in the pool, before we meet for tea and coffee.

-At about 16h30 (in winter) or 17h00 (in summer) we take our first game drive in the Big Five Pilanesberg Park.
+We take our first game drive in the late afternoon in the Big Five Pilanesberg Park.
 The game drives (lasting about three hours) are all conducted by local guides who know the bush inside out and can therefore tell you all about the flora and fauna of the region.
 Pilanesberg Park is one of the best known game reserves in South Africa, boasting excellent big game sightings.
 While out in the African bushveld we stop to have sundowners (own drinks) in a scenic spot, before continuing as the light fades.

 Returning to our tented camp we have dinner at about 20h00 and spend the rest of the night chatting around the campfire, or taking it easy at the resort bar in the main building.

 Today we are up early, starting the day with tea, coffee and rusks at the camp.
-After our refreshments we set off on a morning game drive, leaving at 05h30 in summer and 06h00 in winter (weather permitting).
+After our refreshments, we set off on an early morning game drive.
 This is an excellent time of day to be in the bush as many of the diurnal animals and birds are waking up and moving about before the heat of the day.

 After exploring for a while we stop for a tea and coffee break in the wilderness.
 Then we keep driving, scanning for the wildlife and birds inhabiting Pilanesberg Park, where the Big Five (lion, leopard, rhino, elephant and buffalo) roam freely.

 Return to camp at around 08h30 and have breakfast at Manyane Resort Restaurant, between 08h00 and 11h00 over weekends; and 10h00 on weekdays.
 Breakfast is followed by free time until lunch (own expense) at the restaurant beside the main pool.
 After lunch you have time to snooze in your safari tent or loll by the pool until we reconvene for tea and coffee.
-Then at about 16h30 (in winter) or 17h00 (in summer) it is back into the untamed bush we go.
+Then in the late afternoon, it is back into the untamed bush we go.
 Heading out in our open safari vehicles we keep our eyes peeled for large mammals and the variety of other creatures found here.
 Again, we stop for sundowners (own drinks) in the bush and take in the beautiful wild scenery.
 After watching a tranquil sunset over the bushveld we continue our game drive.
 Your guides help to find and point out animals and birds as you return to camp.

 After about three hours of game viewing we return to the tented camp and at 20h00 dinner is served.
 Then you can sit back under starry skies, recounting tales of the day's wildlife adventures around the campfire.